 So in a nutshell, the division of property in an Oklahoma divorce is based on what each of you has contributed, what is equitable and in the best interest of your children.
 Typically only property that you have acquired during your marriage is will be distributed between you and your spouse and the same goes for your debts.
 Courts will allow prenuptial agreements and any other agreements you make with your spouse to dictate how property and debts are to be distributed, so long as these agreements meet the same aforementioned criteria.

-Free Marital Property Consultation:
+Marital Property Consultation:

 Tulsa Oklahoma Divorce Attorney

 To find out more about division of marital property in a Tulsa Oklahoma divorce, contact the Tulsa divorce attorney at Divorce Law Office of Tulsa: 918-924-5526.
-We offer free, no obligation consultations.
+We offer low-cost, no obligation consultations.
 If you prefer you may send your question using the “Ask the Lawyer” form on the right side of this page.